Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: HILC method implementation

 \section{HILC method implementation}

-Assuming multi-frequency foreground contaminated CMB observations in the $N_c$ frequency bands and frequency maps convolved with an instrumental beam function, the observed signal for the $i^{th}$ frequency band, where $i \in 1,2,\ldots,N_c$, in terms of harmonic coefficients of a given mode-index $(\ell,m)$, can be written as,
+Assuming multi-frequency foreground contaminated CMB observations in the $N_c$ frequency bands and frequency maps convolved with an instrumental beam function, the observed signal for the $i^{th}$ frequency band, where $i \in 1,2,\ldots,N_c$, in terms of harmonic coefficients of a given mode-index $(\ell,m)$, can be written as

-where, the coefficients $a^{f,i}_{\ell m}$, $a^{c,i}_{\ell m}$, $a^s_{\ell m}$ and $a^{n,i}_{\ell m}$ denotes the total observed signal, net foreground emission, CMB signal and detector noise contribution, respectively. $B_\ell^i$ is the beam transfer function of the instrument for $i^{th}$ frequency band.
+where the coefficients $a^{f,i}_{\ell m}$, $a^{c,i}_{\ell m}$, $a^s_{\ell m}$ and $a^{n,i}_{\ell m}$ denotes the total observed signal, net foreground emission, CMB signal and detector noise contribution, respectively. $B_\ell^i$ is the beam transfer function of the instrument for $i^{th}$ frequency band.
 Before applying HILC method to these coefficients, all the maps are first deconvolved with a beam of frequency-specific resolution and then convolved with common beam, generally to the highest available resolution amongst observed frequencies.
 Then, the cleaned CMB signal can be obtained as a linear combination of all $N_c$ observed frequency maps in harmonic space,

-where, $B^o_\ell$ is the common output beam function and $w^i_\ell$ is the corresponding weight function of $i^{th}$ band for a given multipole $\ell$.
-The weights $w^i_\ell$ are obtained by minimising the variance of the clean CMB signal under the constraint,
+where $B^o_\ell$ is the common output beam function and $w^i_\ell$ is the corresponding weight function of $i^{th}$ band for a given multipole $\ell$.
+The weights $w^i_\ell$ are obtained by minimising the variance of the clean CMB signal under the constraint

 The constraint on the weights in Eq. (\ref{eq:unity_constraint}) makes sure that the CMB signal is preserved.
-The minimum variance weight can be written as \citep{Tegmark_2003, Kim_2009},
+The minimum variance weight can be written as \citep{Tegmark_2003, Kim_2009}

 Here, $\mathbf{[\hat{C}}^{-1}_{\it \ell}]^{\it ij}$ denotes an element of the inverse of the covariance matrix having the $i^{th}$ row index and $j^{th}$ column index.
-Corresponding element of the covariance matrix is defined as,
+Corresponding element of the covariance matrix is defined as

-The HILC cleaned maps still contains HILC noise and residual Galactic foreground signal.
+The HILC-cleaned maps still contains HILC noise and residual Galactic foreground signal.
 The residual noise and residual foreground maps are defined as the HILC weighted sum of noise and Galactic foreground contributions of each frequency channel.
-We estimate the residual noise and residual foreground and their power spectra as,
+We estimate the residual noise and residual foreground and their power spectra as

 Here, $n^{res}_{\ell m}$ and $f^{res}_{\ell m}$ denote residual noise and foreground spherical harmonic coefficients, respectively, and $N^{res}_\ell$ and $F^{res}_\ell$ are corresponding estimators of the power spectra.